-Octopus supports a "pragmatic" implementation of SemVer, including support for 4-digit versions (like
+Octopus supports a pragmatic implementation of SemVer, including support for 4-digit versions:

-When it comes to application versioning however, we suggest the "pre-release tag" (the bit after the
+When it comes to application versioning, we suggest the pre-release tag (the bit after the

--) can be used for whatever you want.
-For example: you could build version
+-) can be used however works best for you.
+For example, you could build version

 *-rc to Staging and eventually Production.

-Equality: Two versions will be considered to be equal if they are "semantically equivalent".
-Some examples:
+Equality: Two versions will be considered to be equal if they are semantically equivalent.
+For instance:

 2016.01.02 == 2016.1.2 == 2016.01.2

-Ordering: Versions will be sorted "semantically".
-Some examples:
+Ordering: Versions will be sorted semantically.
+For instance: